LivePersonInc/knowledge-center-archive/_new/latest-whats-new.md

 Brands can use SDEs (Structured Data Entities) to send custom attributes when initiating a conversation from both unauthenticated and authenticated flows.
 UI tools are provided in the workspace that allow brands to use SDEs to build complex routing policies without the need to understand coding.

 ## Dynamic Routing Workspace:
-Improve UX for large number of attributes and policies
+Improve UX for large number of attributes and policies.